liquidctl/liquidctl/README.md

 Another cross-plataform interface for controlling third generation NZXT Kraken X coolers.

-While liquidctl handles each setting separately, for easy configuration of individual aspects of the coolers, krakenx allows a device to be completly configured in a single command.
+While liquidctl handles each setting separately, for easy configuration of individual aspects of the coolers, krakenx allows a device to be completely configured in a single command.

 Feature wise, liquidctl currently extends krakenx with the support for pump and fan speed profiles, and fixes two open issues that seem to manifest with recent firmware versions.
 It also further extends the list of supported RGB animations.

 A special thank you to all krakenx contributors.
-This project was based on it.
+This project would not exist were not for it.

 ### [brkalmar/leviathan](https://github.com/brkalmar/leviathan)